derekdkim/aws-iot-mqtt-client/README.md

 ## Demo

-My personal live test involved two clients, one in a `zsh` terminal on a Macbook, and another on a Raspberry Pi 3.
+My personal live test involved two clients, one in a `zsh` terminal on a Macbook, and another on a virtual machine on AWS EC2.

 ### Setup & Usage